-Dannie Marie grew up with the notion that country music was “boring and for old people.”
+Daniella grew up with the notion that country music was “boring 'cause Grandpa listens to it.”
 But that all changed when, at the age of 13, she reluctantly attended her first country music concert.
 That night she watched a new American Idol winner named Carrie Underwood sing Jesus Take the Wheel.
-Drawn in and mesmerized by Underwood’s performance and the crowd's reaction, Dannie knew at that moment she wanted to do exactly what Underwood was doing … changing the world through God and country music.
+Drawn in and mesmerized by Underwood’s performance and the crowd's 10 minute standing ovation, Daniella knew at that moment she wanted to do exactly what Underwood was doing - changing the world through God and country music.
 More recently influenced by Pop and Electronic Dance Music, she believes her new sound it gonna make you wanna DANCE!
 "This new EP is going to make you feel some kinda INSPIRED!"

 Once Upon A Time . . . . . .